Opera brings people together – be it patrons, communities or a couple separated by the Atlantic Ocean.

 “Being together at the [DMMO] festival gives us a chance to work together, and be together in this wonderful world of opera,” the couple said.

-The pair is based out of New York City where Gregory sings in the chorus of the Metropolitan Opera, but also have an apartment in Amsterdam which they say allows Hester to continue traveling as a stage manager and director as well as stay connected with her family.
+The pair is based out of New York City where Gregory sings in the chorus of the Metropolitan Opera, but they also have an apartment in Amsterdam which they say allows Hester to continue traveling as a stage manager and director as well as stay connected with her family.

 Their travel in the opera industry continues still after meeting eight years ago while working with the Dutch National Opera in Berlioz’s Les Troyens.
 Hester was stage managing and Greg sang Iopas – the court poet.
 “I was wearing a golden dress – a Samurai outfit – in the performance,” Gregory said.
 “Hester could not resist.”